stanford-rc/bookstack/README.md

 * `VAULT_BASE`: The base path for our secrets.

+* `GOOGLE_PROJECT_ID`: The ID of the Google Cloud project which stores Restic backups.

+* `GOOGLE_RESTIC_BUCKET`: The name of the Google Cloud Storage bucket which stores Restic backups.

 The following environment variables are used by the Bookstack containers:

 * `BOOKSTACK_URL`: The URL to the Bookstack site.
 It's formed by taking